allanbrunobr/linkedin_automation/README.md

                     description: "Content of the post"
                 },
                 scheduled_time: {
-                    bsonType: "date",
+                    bsonType: "long",
-                    description: "Scheduled time for the post"
+                    description: "Scheduled time for the post in milisseconds" },
-                },
                 status: {
                     bsonType: "string",